soulmachines/sm-web-component/README.md

 **Snippet**

 We'll always deploy a latest version of the snippet to use.
 As part of the production release we'll copy the latest files and rename them to a specific version that we get from semantic release.
-Say we were release version 1.5, you'd find these files in the CDN
+Say we were release version 1.5, you'd find these files in the CDN:

 ```
 dist/widget-snippet.js